neckchi/scheduleApi/readme.md

 Facade which aggregates the P2P Schedules APIs of the following Carriers:

-ANNU, ANRM, APLU, CHNL, CMDU, COSU, CSFU, HDMU, MAEI, MAEU, MCPU, MSCU, ONEY, OOLU, SEAU, SEJJ, SUDU, ZIMU
+ANNU, ANRM, APLU, CHNL, CMDU, COSU, CSFU, HDMU, MAEI, MAEU, MCPU, MSCU, ONEY, OOLU, SEAU, SEJJ, SUDU, ZIMU,HLCU

 Other Carriers currently do not offer such an API.